-I love the Ocean.
+I love the Ocean but seeing it filled with plastic is sad.
 I am at the beach every day, with very rare absences.
 If I could, I would live at the beach, and listen to the lullaby of the waves morning and night.

 One of the greatest threats to the health of the Ocean is plastic.
 Every week, there is more and more evidence about the toxicity of plastic – not just BPA, but many other compounds as well.
 Plastic is petroleum-based, and we are still learning about its harmful effects.
 We are turning our magnificent Ocean into a toxic sewer of plastic and other trash.

-According the the National Geographic News, some of the toxins introduced into the Ocean ecosystem are Bisphenol-A (BPA), styrene trimer (a polystyrene by-product) and other derivatives of polystyrene.
+According to the National Geographic News, some of the toxins introduced into the Ocean ecosystem are Bisphenol-A (BPA), styrene trimer (a polystyrene by-product) and other derivatives of polystyrene.

 If you care about life on the planet, you must become an activist, in whatever way you are able, and educate yourself and those around you about this horrific problem.